mobro-git/BTR/README.md

 ## File and Folder Organization:

-/R -- contains package-like functions only supporting the data pipeline /data-raw -- contains all raw data, templates, variable definitions, and crosswalks
+/R -- package-like functions only supporting the data pipeline and functions are organized by subject matter

+/data-raw -- all raw data, templates, variable definitions, and crosswalks

-Model-scenario data are in /data-raw/model-runs templates are in /data-raw/templates
-Control files are in /data-raw
+/model-runs -- modeled projections for current BTR as well as results for comparison - results MUST be in BTR template format /ncbr_comparison -- past NatCom/BR/Climate Action Report projections for comparison /usproj-data -- current BTR projections for non-co2 gasses and co2 emissions from IPPU and NEU using NEMS activity drivers - from EPA's usproj repository
+BTR24_data_template_v1.xlsx -- reporting template for co2 fossil fuel combustion emissions and energy data scenario-mapping.csv -- mapping scenario and model names in raw-data to desired names in final data product scenario-mapping-ADDITIONS.csv -- csv to aid in adding required combinations of model+scenario found in raw data not yet accounted for in the scenario-mapping.csv

 /scripts -- contains top-level scripts/code
 /docs -- contains r markdowns and quarto reports